konstantinlevin77/HOG-PCA-SVM-MaskClassification/README.md

-# HOG-PCA-SVM-MaskClassification
-Solved a mask classification mission using Histogram of Gradients feature description, Principal Component Analysis and Support Vector Machines

 # Mask Classification using Support Vector Machines

 Support Vector Machines is a great approach to classify vectors using decision lines.
 In this mission, in order to classify 900 labeled data (mask and without-mask)